AmaanixCode/heart-disease-prediction-app/README.md

 # Heart Disease Prediction App 💓

-This is a machine learning web application that predicts the likelihood of heart disease using medical data.
-It was built during a summer training program at **Ikigai School of Learning**, under the guidance of **Mohammad Jari Sir**.
+This is a machine learning-powered web application that predicts the likelihood of heart disease based on a user’s medical inputs.
+The model is trained using data from the UCI Heart Disease dataset and deployed with an interactive UI built using Streamlit.

 ## 🔍 Features